CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/overview.md

             # If someone donates extra tokens to the contract: do not acknowledge.
             # We only want to know if there are dx amount of tokens.
 Anything extra,
             # we ignore.
 This is why we need to check if received_amounts (which
-            # accounts for coin balances of the contract) is atleast dx.
+            # accounts for coin balances of the contract) is at least dx.
             # If we checked for received_amounts == dx, an extra transfer without a
             # call to exchange_received will break the method.
             dx: uint256 = coin_balance - self.balances[_coin_idx]